Bishop Transition Committee Bios

 St. Matthew’s, Wilton

 I serve as Rector of St. Matthew’s Episcopal Church in Wilton.
 I have served around the Church and in the Episcopal Church in Connecticut in a variety of ways, including as the Chair of the Commission on Ministry, a consultant for parishes, and on various other committees.
 I am grateful for the privilege of having served with many lay and clergy members around ECCT, and give thanks for the diversity, gifts, and faithfulness of God’s people here in Connecticut.
-I am particularly fascinated by the formation of lay and ordained people as disciples, liturgics, and French literature (especially from the Renaissance).
+I am particularly fascinated by the formation of lay and ordained people as disciples.
+I also enjoys exploring liturgics and French literature (especially from the Renaissance).
 I live in Wilton with my wife, daughter, and our beagle, Becket, who is named for the Saint and martyr.

 Harold (Harry) Schmitz